Effect of Institutional Investor Ownership on Financial Stability Evidence from the Index Reconstitution

 Overall, our study contributes to the literature on how endogenous shocks arising from changes in institutional ownership are related to subsequent changes in systematic risks and hence, financial stability.

-MadhuKalimipalli is a full professor in finance at the School of Business and Economics, Wilfrid Laurier University and the Director of PhD and Research-based Master's Programs in Management where he oversees the graduate research programs.
+Bio: MadhuKalimipalli is a full professor in finance at the School of Business and Economics, Wilfrid Laurier University and the Director of PhD and Research-based Master's Programs in Management, where he oversees the graduate research programs.
 He is also an affiliated member of the Waterloo Research institute in Insurance, Securities and Quantitative finance (WatRISQ), University of Waterloo and of the MS2Discovery Interdisciplinary Research Institute at Laurier.
 He holds a PhD in Finance from the Bauer College of Business, University of Houston, and MA degrees in Economics from Rutgers University and the Gokhale Institute of Politics and Economics, Pune, India.
 Prior to joining Laurier in 2000, he was a visiting assistant professor at the Faculty of Management in McGill University.